-In some jurisdictions, by virtue of their asset and income mix, companies may be subject to additional levels of securities regulation.
+In some jurisdictions, by virtue of their asset and income mix, biopharma and healthtech companies focused on research or in the development stage of operations may be subject to additional levels of securities regulation.
 In other jurisdictions, these companies may be subject to additional reporting requirements after listing.
 These additional reporting requirements may include providing more regular reports on cash flow and expenditures, as well as reporting on commitments to implement business objectives.